Joshua-Anderson/cpe454-os/README.md

 It's a little rough right now, but I hope to clean it up at some point it the future and add proper filesystem and userspace support.

 All the code was written from scratch by me, with these exceptions:
-  - The course provided some snippets to help us to the proper CPU bootstrapping to long mode (see `arch/x86_64/boot.asm`)
+  - The course provided some snippets to help us properly bootstrap the CPU to long mode (see `arch/x86_64/boot.asm`)
   - The snakes demo program to stress test our multithreading was written by Professor Niko for his operating systems course (see `init/snakes.cpp`).